phoebe-project/phoebe2-docs/api/phoebe.get_passband.md

 Raises
 --------
 * ValueError: if the passband cannot be found installed or online.
+* ValueError: if the passband cannot be found installed and online passbands are unavailable (due to server being down or online passbands disabled by environment variable).
 * IOError: if needing to download the passband but the connection fails.